AlCalzone/iobroker-react/docs/components/NumberInput.md

 					step={1} // optional (default: 1)
 					textAlign={"center"} // optional (default: "left")
-					unit={"°C"} // optional if not set no unit will be displayed />
+					unit={"°C"} // optional if not set no unit will be displayed tooltip={{
+						title: _("temperature_Tooltip"), // required if not set no tooltip will be displayed
+						arrow: true, // optional shows an arrow at the tooltip (default: true)
+						placement: "top", // optional position of the tooltip (default: "bottom") }}
+				/>
             </div>
 		);